zomnium/plastichabitat/resources/index.md

 * [A Five Minutes Guide to Better Typography](http://pierrickcalvez.com/journal/a-five-minutes-guide-to-better-typography)
 * [Browser diet](http://browserdiet.com/) - How to lose weight in the browser
+* [Build your own x](https://github.com/danistefanovic/build-your-own-x) - What I cannot create, I do not understand.
+  * [Didact](https://github.com/pomber/didact) - A DIY guide to build your own React
 * [Cssreference](http://cssreference.io/) - A free visual guide to CSS
 * [Design Guidelines](http://designguidelines.co/) - The way products are built
 * [Design with Fontforge](http://designwithfontforge.com/) - How to create new typefaces using FontForge